-Required maintenance of the 127-80 is minimal.
+Required maintenance of the 127-3 is minimal.
 However, the following steps, periodically performed, will do much to keep the valve operating efficiently and properly.

 - 1. Check for leaks at fittings and around flanges.
 Tighten as required. - 2.
 Check for chipped or peeling paint.
-Touch up as required. - 3.
-Check that all electrical wiring is secure.
+Touch up as required.